 People are quick to hand out excuses on why they can’t do things, but rarely just admit they didn’t want to.
 Own your priorities and use a method like Rock, Pebbles, Sand to ensure you are making time for your Self-Care and long term Personal Development plans.

 Once you have your development plan in place and you are well on your way to learning your new skill, make sure you take some time to analyze your goal.

 Was this new skill something you really enjoyed and therefore want to learn more?
 Was it something you learned you hate?
 We need to be constantly analyzing the data around us.

 Data tells us what we should be doing more of and less of.
 Kids react a certain way, coworkers, etc. You need to be able to take what you know – the facts and data of a situation and interpret that data.
 Reacting based on emotions will not help you in the long run.
 We all want to be doing the things we love.

 Personal Development Plan Conclusion

 Personal Development Plans are meant to help you determine and set goals towards the things you really love.
 If you are having trouble believing in yourself check out these affirmations that may help you clear your mind and discover what you want.

-Follow me on my Facebook Business Page to get tips on helping lead a life full of gratitude and setting goals for personal and business success.
+Additionally, I would love it if you followed me on my Facebook Business Page.
+On the page you will get tips on helping lead a life full of gratitude and setting goals for personal and business success.